 1 tbsp sesame seeds

 Start by preparing the cauliflower rice - if using regular rice, cook 200g of it now according to package instructions.
 Use the medium side of a box grater to shred the cauliflower into a bowl.
 If you don’t have a box grater, you can add the shredder attachment to your food processor and use that.

 Heat 1 tbsp of oil in a non-stick pan over medium heat.
 Add the shredded cauliflower and salt and cook for 3-4 minutes, with the lid on.
 Remove the lid and cook for 1 more minute.
 Set aside.

 To prepare the stir fry, slice the tofu into square slices.
 Heat 3 tbsp oil in a non stick frying pan over medium heat.
 Add the tofu and let cook untouched 3-4 minutes, until the heat facing side is golden and crisp.
 Flip the tofu and continue to cook for 2-3 minutes, until golden on the other side.
 Transfer the tofu from the pan into a dish.

 Tear the mushrooms apart with your hands, and add them to the same pan along with 1 tbsp oil.
 Let cook, untouched from 4-5 minutes - until crispy on the heat facing side.
 Stir the mushrooms and let them cook for 2-3 more minutes.

-In the meantime, add soy sauce, sliced spring onion, maple syrup (if using) and sesame oil to a bowl and mix.
+In the meantime, add soy sauce, sliced spring onion, ginger, maple syrup (if using) and sesame oil to a bowl and mix.

 Once the mushrooms are crisp, add the tofu back into the pan along with the soy sauce mixture.
 Stir to combine and let cook for 2-3 minutes, until the soy sauce reduces to a glaze.